rchavez-arroyo/alex17/README.rst

 License
 -------
-Copyright 2020 CENER
 Licensed under the GNU General Public License v3.0

 Acknowledgements
 ----------------
 The authors would like to thank the benchmark participants for their simulations and in-kind support in fine-tuning the benchmark set-up and evaluation methodology.
-The benchmark is run under the umbrella of IEA-Wind Task 31 with support from the H2020-MARINET2 project, where it is used as a pilot case-study for its virtual research environment.
+The benchmark is run under the umbrella of IEA-Wind Task 31 with support from the H2020-MARINET2 project, where it was used as a pilot of the virtual research environment.